Festival Fare Celebrates the Autumn Harvest With Pumpkin Anything and Everything Plus Fabulous Coastside Bounty

 At this year’s festival, October 14-15, more than 30 nonprofit groups will feed the hungry hordes, serving up delectable homestyle dishes, many with tributes to the local harvests of artichokes, Brussels sprouts and seafood that showcase the region’s bounty while raising critical funds for their worthwhile causes.

-Don’t miss the to-die-for garlic fries drizzled with olive oil, minced garlic and parsley by the Boy Scouts, tasty kettle corn from the Half Moon Bay High School Lady Cougar Basketball team, traditional kid-friendly cotton candy and candy leis by the Girl Scouts or fresh popcorn from Seacrest School.
+Don’t miss the to-die-for garlic fries drizzled with olive oil, minced garlic and parsley by the Boy Scouts, tasty kettle corn from the Half Moon Bay High School Lady Cougar Basketball team, pie and candy leis from the Girl Scouts or fresh popcorn from Seacrest School.

 True to its title as World Pumpkin Capital, Half Moon Bay gives the beloved gourd a starring role in its festival fare.